zpallai/global-perspectives-index/README.md

 The most important features of react-table for this use case were responsiveness, ability to work with JSON data, as well as searching and sorting.
 The search capability provides easy access to the 150 countries in the index, and the sorting plays into the ranking aspect of the index, allowing the user to see the best and worst performers not just for the final GPI but also for each indicator.

-## Design Choices

-The first inspiration was to create an index that sourced and manipulated complex data, based on indicators important today.
-Initial research revealed a plethora of such indeces, almost all based on quantitative data.

-A unique opportunity presented itself with the Gallup Poll: to use individual "perspectives" as to the importance of issues to the global community as a starting point to deterine a nation's performance.

-To make the scores easier to understand, data in a variety of forms was converted to percentiles, with higher marks reflecting positively.

-Initially a thought was to allow a user to click on any country, revealing the data associated with the country (and perhaps a national flag), but this became redundant with the table search capability.
-Preference was given to a clear and organized introductory section with a table explaining the index system.

 ## Project Files

-### Sources

-The project sources and initial datasets are found in the [research](./public/research/) folder.
-Here are included the Gallup Poll, a library devoted to the gini index as well as the .csv and .json files with the raw GPI data.

-### Versions

-The project developer has a habit of both using version control and squirelling away rought drafts just in case.
-Those can be found in the [versions](./src/versions/) folder.

 ### Datasets